Women’s World Cup 2023: Fixtures, full match schedule and wallchart to download

 Sunday, August 6

-Round of 16: Winner E v Runner-Up G, Sydney Football Stadium, Sydney, noon/3am/10pm Sat, Aug 5
+Round of 16: Netherlands v Runner-Up G, Sydney Football Stadium, Sydney, noon/3am/10pm Sat, Aug 5

-Round of 16: Winner G v Runner-up E, Melbourne Rectangular Stadium, Melbourne, 7pm/10am/5am
+Round of 16: Winner G v United States, Melbourne Rectangular Stadium, Melbourne, 7pm/10am/5am

 Monday, August 7